 On the bottom part of the figure we observe the number of agents from group 2 and 3 socially related with the average agent from group 1.
-We can observe how agents recognize their groups before the environmental change: we can see in Fig 1(a) how all agents, without initially knowing each other, they all interact together, then, they start forming groups (Fig. 1(b)), until they form the groups as it can be seen in Fig. 1(c) (cyan with red agents and green with blue agents).
-When the change occurs, agents using the limited memory, readapt the notion of group (and the agents they are socially related with) while they are under the effects of the change (agents gather resources during those timesteps and use them): when the change occurs, as we can see in Fig. 1(d), agents start reforming the groups, passing through a transition period where they interact in the situations where they share norms (Fig. 1(e)), and finally forming the new groups (Fig. 1(f), Fig. 1(g) and Fig. 1(h), cyan with green agents and red with blue agents).
-Once the effects of the environmental change are over, we observe how agents readapt to the initial configuration of groups (Fig. 1(i), Fig. 1(j), Fig. 1(k) and Fig. 1(l), cyan with red agents and green with blue agents).
+We can observe how agents recognize their groups before the environmental change: we can see in Fig 2(a) how all agents, without initially knowing each other, they all interact together, then, they start forming groups (Fig. 2(b)), until they form the groups as it can be seen in Fig. 2(c) (light grey agents and dark grey agents).
+When the change occurs, agents using the limited memory, readapt the notion of group (and the agents they are socially related with) while they are under the effects of the change (agents gather resources during those timesteps and use them): when the change occurs, as we can see in Fig. 2(d), agents start reforming the groups, passing through a transition period where they interact in the situations where they share norms (Fig. 2(e)), and finally forming the new groups (Fig. 2(f), Fig. 2(g) and Fig. 2(h), circle agents and square agents).
+Once the effects of the environmental change are over, we observe how agents readapt to the initial configuration of groups (Fig. 2(i), Fig. 2(j), Fig. 2(k) and Fig. 2(l), light grey agents and dark grey agents).
+On the other hand, agents with the unlimited memory are not able to detect those changes because, as we explained in the previous experiment, agents would need a much higher number of interactions in the new situations (at least the same number of interactions in the new environmental state as the ones that had already occured at the moment of the environmental change) to consider the norms regulating the new environmental situations as relevant.